tikservices/syteup/README.md

 really simple but powerful packaged personal site that has social integrations like GitHub, Dribbble, Instagram, Tumblr, Wordpress, Linkedin, Last.fm, SoundCloud, Bitbucket, StackOverflow, Flickr.
-You can see it in action on [my personalsite](http://lejenome.github.io/).
+You can see it in action on [my personal website](http://lejenome.github.io/).

 ## Social Integrations